top of page

 In both 4G (LTE) and 5G networks, certain protocols are susceptible to cyber threats and vulnerabilities, particularly in the context of signaling, authentication, data transmission, and mobility management.
 These vulnerabilities can expose networks to attacks like denial of service (DoS), eavesdropping, and impersonation.
 While SS7 is a well-known vulnerability, there are other mobile protocol attacks small businesses should be aware of:

-Common Threats and Exploits in both 4G/5G Protocols:
+Common Threats and Defenses in both 4G/5G Protocols:

 • Man-in-the-Middle (MITM) Attacks: Certain signaling protocols (e.g., NAS, GTP) can be exploited for intercepting or tampering with traffic if authentication/encryption mechanisms are weak.